Search

 The probability of the injury should be determined by reviewing information about the machine’s operation such as:

-• exposure to a machine that could cause the injury while working with or around the machine (e.g., entanglement, contact with blade, etc.)
+• exposure to a machine that could cause the injury while working with or around the machine (e.g., entanglement, contact with the blade, etc.)

 • potential human behaviour while performing these tasks